ff620-ic/M4R/README.md

 # M4R--GNN
+The whole algorithm is inspired by [Wagner's paper](https://arxiv.org/pdf/2104.14516)
 ## Dependencies
 The project dependencies are specified in `requirements.txt`.
 The implementation relies heavily on PyTorch Geometric (`torch_geometric`) for Graph Neural Network construction and training.
 To set up the conda environment run: